Feyerabend/obsolete/STEP.md

 javap
 **
-`	`A Java bytecode disassembler, which prints a human-readable representation of the bytecode.
+	`A Java bytecode disassembler, which prints a human-readable representation of the bytecode.

 jdb
 **
-`	`A "debugger" for Java.
+	`A "debugger" for Java.
 Helps you find errors (bugs) in Java programs.

 src.zip

-`	`All source code files for\*.java which is inclasses.zip.
+	`All source code files for\*.java which is in classes.zip.
 All classes documented through the included API docs are included here.

 Some other programs come with JDK 1.1.
 But it is only when you master Java more than what this book covers, that you get use for those programs.
 Ready-made applets (demo) come with the JDK that you should experiment with and reuse.
 You can thus start a demo to see if the installation was successful.
 You do this by moving to the directory where they are located:

-`	`C:\> cd jdk-1.0.2\java\demo\TicTacToe
+	`C:\> cd jdk-1.0.2\java\demo\TicTacToe

-`	`C:\> appletviewer example1.html
+	`C:\> appletviewer example1.html

 Respective:

-`	`C:\> cd jdk-1.1\java\demo\TicTacToe
+	`C:\> cd jdk-1.1\java\demo\TicTacToe

-`	`C:\> appletviewer example1.html
+	`C:\> appletviewer example1.html

-If you have entered path and environment variables in theAUTOEXEC.BAT (or equivalent) you must restart your computer first.
+If you have entered path and environment variables in the AUTOEXEC.BAT (or equivalent) you must restart your computer first.